bgromov/thymio_wanderer/README.md

 $ roslaunch thymioid rviz.launch
 ```

-Camera display is disabled by default, but can be enabled by checking the corresponding box on the Displays pane on the right.
+Camera display is disabled by default, but can be enabled by checking the corresponding box on the Displays pane on the left.